thruston/python-tabulate/README.md

     eruption  3.600  1.800  3.333  2.283  4.533
     waiting      79     54     74     62     85

-as well as sort by any column in the table, rearrange the columns, delete columns, or add new columns computed from the others.
+as well as, sort by any column in the table, rearrange the columns, delete columns, or add new columns computed from the others.
 It can't do everything you can do in a spreadsheet but it can do most of the simple things, and you can use it right in the middle of your favourite editor.